Watercooler

 2. Angular

-Supported by Google and a solid digital community, Angular is a widely adopted framework.
+Supported by Google and a solid digital community, Angular is one of the most popular front end frameworks.
 It particularly sticks out in enterprise-level setups, especially when paired with TypeScript.

 Angular's flexibility is evident in its two-way binding for real-time sync between the model and view, making it suitable for web and mobile applications.
 The Angular CLI helps reduce boilerplate code, though it may feel more intricate than Vue or React’s.
 Also, it features directives for DOM manipulation and dependency injectors for component decoupling.